Skip to content

 3.5

-Foreign income is not included in the credit assessment, due to loans not being applicable in foreign currency.
+Income in other countries is not included in the credit assessment, due to loans not being applicable in a foreign currency.
 For the same reason, the applicant must have a residence in Iceland.

 3.6

-Applicants must apply for a loan together to undergo joint credit assessment.
+Applicants that apply for a loan together undergo joint credit assessment.
 Joint application applies when there are two or more owners of the property being mortgaged for the loan.
-If the residential property is exclusively owned by one fund member, the credit assessment will exclusively rely on that fund member's income, properties, and debts.
+If the property is exclusively owned by one fund member, the credit assessment will exclusively rely on that fund member's income, properties, and debts.

 3.7

 According to SÍ policy nr.
-701/2022, the maximum monthly debt load for a real estate loan is 35% of monthly measured income at the time of granting the loan.
+206/2024, the maximum monthly debt load for a real estate loan is 35% of monthly measured income at the time of granting the loan.
 The maximum is 40% in the case of first purchase.
-If a part of the ownership has not previously been a registered owner of a real estate property, the part ratio will decide where between 35-40% the maximum lies.
+If one or more out of multible owners have not previously been a registered owner of a real estate property, the ownership share will decide where between 35-40% the maximum monthly debt load lies.

-The guideline for calculating maximum debt load, according to SÍ policy, is equal payments with a loan duration of maximum 40 years for a non-indexed mortgage loan and a maximum 25 years for indexed mortgage loans, even if the payment arrangement and duration of the loan may be different.
-The minimum reference for interest is the loan agreement interest rate (samningsvextir), although the reference interest cannot be lower than 5.5% for non-indexed loans, and 3% for indexed loans.
+The guide for maximum debt load, according to SÍ policy is as follows: No-indexed loan of maximum 40 years with equal payments, and indexed loan of maximum 25 years with equal payments.
+The guide applies even if the payment arrangement of the actual loan is different.
+The minimum reference for interest is the interest rate of the loan agreement, however, the reference cannot be lower than 5.5% for non-indexed loans, and 3% for indexed loans.

 4. Loan amount and loan conditions